-Next, we can launch Duplicate Sweeper to scan your Google Photos for duplicates.
+Next, we can launch Duplicate Sweeper to scan your Google Drive for duplicate photos.
 Click Add Folder.
-Locate and select the Google Photos folder within your Google Drive folder.
+Locate and select the Google Drive folder.
 Click OK to add the folder.

 Now click the "Start Duplicate Search" button in the top-right corner of Duplicate Sweeper.